-Only cell phones and wired (non-cordless) phones are permitted in the residence halls
+Only cell phones and wired (noncordless) phones are permitted in the residence halls.
+Cordless phones are prohibited.

 Special Features: For example, in a single call, you can pick up messages sent to you, send messages to others, or send a copy of a message to someone else.
 If you want to send the same message to several people, you can record your message once and send it to any number of extensions.
 If you send messages to the same group of people regularly (for example, to club members or floor residents) you can create a "distribution list" which will send a recorded message to a list of people in one stroke.
 If you have an important message, you can mark it "urgent."
 If you want to be certain the person receives your message, you can request a "delivery report."
 And this is just the beginning!
-Please refer to the Telecom.
-Web page for up-to-the-minute information.